What is your availability?

 How much do sessions cost?

-An intake evaluation (first appointment) is $350 and lasts between 60 and 90 minutes.
+An intake (first appointment) is $350 and lasts between 60 and 80 minutes.

 Subsequent therapy sessions are usually 50-minutes and $250.
-Longer or shorter sessions can be scheduled in advance if deemed clinically appropriate, and they are prorated.
-Sessions are usually weekly, but they can be scheduled on a more or less frequent basis (e.g., twice a week, every other week) when appropriate.
+Longer or shorter sessions are prorated.
+Sessions are usually weekly, but they can be scheduled on a more or less frequent basis (e.g., twice a week, every other week) when clinically appropriate.

 Payment is due at the time of service, including any co-pays.
 Valid credit or debit card(s) must be kept in the patient portal, which you can access 24/7.
 Major debit and credit cards are accepted, including HSA/FSA.
 We can make other payment arrangements when appropriate.